BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ecosystem.md

 The real-time audio server *scsynth* forms the core of the platform.
 The server uses synth definitions, i.e., ``SynthDefs`` as templates for creating synth nodes.
 Those synth instances can then be executed.
+A ``SynthDef`` represents a signal-flow-graph and executing a synth equates with creating an instance of a specific ``SynthDef``, i.e., such a graph.
 The user can trigger and influence the execution via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) messages.
 For example, one can change the arguments of a ``SynthDef`` while the synth is executed.
+In fact, many ``sclang`` classes abstract away the explicit communication via OSC messages.

 Very similar to object-oriented programming, a ``SynthDef`` is a blueprint for a synth instance.
 The composer